Search News & Insights

-PRACTICE AREA GROUP: Private Client, Tax, Capacity, Charities, Estate Planning, Private Client Property, Relocation Services, Trust and Estate Disputes / Will Challenges, Trust Structuring and Administration, Administration of Estates
+PRACTICE AREA GROUP: Private Client, Capacity, Charities, Estate Planning, Private Client Property, Relocation Services, Trust and Estate Disputes / Will Challenges, Trust Structuring and Administration, Administration of Estates, Tax Disclosures

 On 26 October 2010, the Government published the National Recovery Plan (the “Plan”) which outlined that an overall adjustment of €15 billion over the next four years was warranted in order to achieve the target deficit of 3% of GDP by 2014.
 Of that €15 billion, €145 million was to be raised through reform of Capital Acquisitions Tax (“CAT”) and Capital Gains Tax (“CGT”).

 In a client update in November 2010, we raised the question “Passing on the Family Business – Is now definitely the time to do it?”.

 Given the current economic environment and the Government’s agreement to implement the part of the Plan referable to CAT and CGT in the last quarter of 2011, we update our previous comments and say in relation to “Passing on the Family Business – Now appears to be the time”.

 Estate planning is the process where wealth is transferred from one generation to the next in a tax efficient manner.